marielacour1/MA-Thesis/README.md

-# MA Thesis - Greenland Video Frame Analysis
+# MA Thesis - Greenland Video Titles Frame Analysis

 This repository contains the data and analysis pipeline for a thesis project on how Greenland is framed in video metadata and engagement patterns.
 It includes scraping, filtering, topic modeling, frame-level analysis, regression outputs, figure generation, and thesis-ready tables.